Yiru-Jiao/DriverSpaceInference/Code/README.md

 # Folder structure

-`DriverSpaceApproximation.py` is the library including classes and functions for the experiments
+`DriverSpaceInference.py` is the library including classes and functions for the experiments

-Run `PreprocessingAndSampling.py` to preprocess and sample vehicles
+Run `Preprocessing.py` and `Sampling` to preprocess and sample vehicles, respectively

 Run `Exp_pNEUMA.py` to repeat the experiments in our article